 Other neighborhoods I love visiting often are the neighboring Rioni Trieste and Nomentano.
 Residential and elegant, they look very modern but enshrine both the vestiges of Rome’s ancient history and those of a more recent past and contemporary art.

-It’s here that you can visit the wonderful Villa Torlonia park with its Casino Nobile, the Roman residence of Benito Mussolini, lovely Serra Moresca (Moorish Greenhouse), and Casina delle Civette (Owls’ Cottage).
+It’s here that you can visit the wonderful Villa Torlonia park with its Casino Nobile, the Roman residence of Benito Mussolini, the lovely Serra Moresca (Moorish Greenhouse), and Casina delle Civette (Owls’ Cottage).

 Along Via Nomentana is also another fantastic hidden gem in Rome, the complex of Sant’Agnese Fuori Le Mura, home to early-Christian catacombs and Costanza’s Mausoleum with some of Rome’s most beautiful mosaics.